MIN 501. Art of Ministry. (3 h)

 A study of theories and practices related to individual and community traumas, trauma-informed care, and the human capacities for resilience and growth.
 The course will utilize sources from multiple disciplinary lenses and practices, including neuroscience, psychology, practical theology, and restorative justice.

 MIN 641.
-Congregational Leadership and Presbyterian Polity.
+Congregational Leadership, Presbyterian Polity, and Reformed Theology.
 (1-3 h)

 MIN 643.
 Homiletics, Ethics and Community Leadership.
 (3 h)